steve-bate/bovine-aptesting/README.md

 ```

 > [!NOTE]
-> The bovine.pub submodule is currently a test-related branch of my `bovine.pub` fork.
+> The bovine.pub submodule is currently a test-related branch of my `bovine` fork.
 This branch contains several patches to fix issues and add some test-related endpoint (which are subject to change).
 This project will eventually be using the primary, authoritative repository.

 At this point, the directory structure should look similar to the following one.